Of Cores: A Partial-Exploration Framework for Markov Decision Processes

 We emphasize that the counterexample relies on this particular structure of the MDP relative to the reachability objective, i.e.\ that there is a \enquote{shortcut} to the goal as offered by action $a$ together with an immediate dead-end associated with all other actions (see action $b$ in this example).
 In our experiments, we only rarely observed such a structure. \end{rem} Theorem~\ref{stm:core_characterization} motivates us to find cores.
 Of course, one could simply construct the whole state set $\States$, since it is a core for any $\varepsilon$.
-Note that, in a sense, this is what traditional explicit methods solving reachability are doing.
-However, this obviously does not yield any computational advantages.
+Note that, in a sense, this is what traditional explicit methods are doing.
+However, this clearly does not yield any computational advantages.
 Thus, we naturally are interested in finding a core which is as small as possible, which we call a \emph{minimal core}. \begin{defi}[Minimal Core] Let $\MDP$ be an MDP and $\varepsilon > 0$. $\MinimalCore \subseteq \States$ is a \emph{minimal $\varepsilon$-core} if it is minimal w.r.t.\ set inclusion, i.e.\ $\MinimalCore$ is an $\varepsilon$-core and there exists no $\varepsilon$-core $\Core' \subsetneq \MinimalCore$. \end{defi} When $\varepsilon$ is clear from the context, we may refer to a minimal $\varepsilon$-core by \enquote{minimal core}.
-In the running example, a minimal core for $\varepsilon = 10^{-6}$ would contain all states except the \enquote{bit flipped} state and the \enquote{recovery} subsystem, since they are reached with probability $\tau \ll \varepsilon$.
+In the running example, a minimal core for $\varepsilon = 10^{-6}$ would contain all states except the \enquote{bit flipped} state and the \enquote{recovery} subsystem, as they are reached with probability $\tau \ll \varepsilon$.